AdriaSeSa/VideoPlayerCpp/index.md

+# Video Player using C++ by Adrià Sellarés Salvador

+Welcome!
+This is a small project created by a Videogame Development and Design student.
+I'll show you how I managed to create a Video Player using Visual Studio 2019 and C++.
+Notice this project may possibly not work on another OS.
+If you want to try running the code on iOS, keep in mind you may need to make some changes.
+Even so, the libraries used in this project are cross platform, so the code can be very likely transformed to work using the same libraries.

+In the GitHub repository you'll find two folders, one containing an exercice and the other the solution to that exercice.
+If you are interested on checking the Github respoitory click [here](https://github.com/AdriaSeSa/VideoPlayerCpp).

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/AdriaSeSa/VideoPlayerCpp/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.